Birjyot/Cricvision-AI/README.md

 # CricVision AI 🏏🤖

-CricVision AI is a premium, AI-powered cricket analytics platform that transforms raw match data into intelligent, explainable, and predictive insights.
+CricVision AI is a premium, AI-powered cricket analytics platform that transforms raw cricket match data into intelligent, explainable, and predictive insights.

 ## 🚀 Features